The Earl of Chicago: Plot

-To remedy the ill doings of his past, Robert "Silky" Kilmount, ex-Chicago bootlegger who has opened up his own legal distillery, hires Quentin "Doc" Ramsey as manager of his company.
+Robert "Silky" Kilmount, an ex-Chicago bootlegger, has opened up a legal distillery with the end of Prohibition.
+To remedy the ill doings of his past, he hires Quentin "Doc" Ramsey as manager of his company.
 Seven years ago, Silky got Doc sent to prison after framing him for a crime he didn't commit.

-Doc has no good intentions when accepting the position, just waiting for an opportunity to take revenge.
-The window of opportunity arrives with attorney Gervase Gonwell, who comes from England to tell Silky that he has inherited land from his deceased uncle, the Earl of Gorley.
+Feigning gratitude, Doc instead harbors evil intentions, and just waits for an opportunity to take revenge.
+This appears with English attorney Gervase Gonwell, who arrives to tell Silky that he has inherited land from his deceased uncle, the Earl of Gorley.

-Doc persuades Silky to go to England and visit his new estate, but he insists that Doc go with him.
-Doc sees the opportunity to ruin Silky and tricks him into signing a formal power of attorney document, giving him the right to do as he pleases while Silky is abroad.
+Doc persuades Silky to go to England and visit his new estate.
+Clueless of Doc's true feelings, Silky invites him to come along.
+Doc sees the chance to ruin Silky by staying behind, and tricks him into signing a power of attorney, giving Doc the right to do as he pleases while Silky is abroad.

-Silky lands upon the English culture and makes quite an impact with his gangster-like behavior among the lords and traditions.
-He gets help from the kind butler, Munsey, and a cousin, Gerald, and soon finds it in his heart to treasure the ancient traditions and the family history.
+Silky has quite an impact upon the English aristocracy with his gangster-like behavior and speech.
+He gets help from the kind butler, Munsey, and a cousin, Gerald, and soon turns a leaf and begins to treasure the ancient British traditions and his storied family history.

-Back in the U.S., Doc is emptying the company of every cent without Silky's knowledge.
-When the ceremony to make him a member of the House of Lords is about to start, he finds out that he is bankrupt and prohibited by law from selling his English estate.
-Silky kills Doc in anger, and is sentenced to death.
+Back in the U.S., Doc is draining the company dry.
+When the ceremony to elevate Silky to the House of Lords is about to commence, he finds out that he is not only bankrupt but prohibited by the terms of his inheritance from selling his English estate.
+Silky shoots Doc in anger, and is sentenced to death for murder.
 He will be hanged by the neck with a silken rope in the Tower of London.